iov-one/docs/docs/weave-tutorial/05-messages.md

 A [Message](https://godoc.org/github.com/iov-one/weave#Msg) is also persistent and can be pretty much anything that an extension defines.
 The only necessary feature of a Message is `Path() string` method which provides the required route to the Handler.

 When we define a concrete transaction type for one application, we define it in protobuf with a set of possible messages that it can contain.
-Every application can add optional field to the transaction and allow a different set of messages, and the Handlers and Decorators work orthogonally to this, regardless of the **concrete** Transaction type.
+Every application can add optional fields to the transaction and allow a different set of messages, and the Handlers and Decorators work orthogonally to this, regardless of the **concrete** Transaction type.

 ## Defining Messages

 Messages are similar to the `POST`, `DELETE`, `PUT` endpoints in a typical REST API.
 They are the way to effect a change in the system.
-Ignoring the issue of authentication and rate limitation, which is handled by the Decorators / Middleware, when we design Messages, we focus on all possible state transitions and the information they need to proceed.
+Ignoring the issue of authentication and rate limitation, which is handled by the Decorators / Middleware, when we design Messages, we focus on all possible state transitions and the information they need in order to proceed.

-In the Orderbook example, we can imagine:
+In the Order book example, we can imagine:

 - Create market
 - Create order book